Housing Options if I am a Rising Senior

 Apartment/Ingham Applications are due Thursday, March 24, 2016 by 4:00 PM.

-* Students must be in "good standing" socially and academically to be eligible for these options.
-A waiver is required (so the Office of Residential Life can request your records through Student Affairs) when applying for these options.
+* Students must be in good academic and social standing to be eligible for these options.
+Students interested in these options are required to sign a Release Form when they apply (giving the Office of Residential Life permission to request your records through Student Affairs).

 Ingham Hall is a small residence hall housing 13 women of junior and senior status.
 There are five double-occupancy rooms that are available during the room selection process.
 Residents of Ingham Hall are required to be on the College Board Plan.
 For more information regarding hall amenities and to access the application please see Ingham Hall page.